hookdeck/terraform-provider-hookdeck/README.md

 # Hookdeck Terraform Provider

 _[Hookdeck](https://hookdeck.com) is a prebuilt webhook infrastructure.
 It gives developers the tooling they need to monitor and troubleshoot all their inbound webhooks.
-For more information, see the [Ably documentation](https://ably.com/docs)._
+For more information, see the [Hookdeck documentation](https://hookdeck.com/docs)._

 This is a Terraform provider for Hookdeck that enables you to manage your Hookdeck account using IaC (Infrastructure-as-Code), including managing your sources, destinations, connections, transformations, and more.
 It also enables some webhook registration workflow that allows you to configure webhooks as part of your CI/CD processes.